ChangpuMengUow/USYD-project/README.md

 #### Functionality 2:
 - Upload an initial file and an Excel file.
 This is useful if you have previously started classifying a file but did not complete it.
-- When you upload both files, the system will continue from where you left off, showing the remaining content for further classification.  his helps you seamlessly continue your work from the last session.
-By following these steps, you can efficiently deploy and use your local server for file preprocessing and classification tasks.
+- When you upload both files, the system will continue from where you left off, showing the remaining content for further classification.
+- this helps you seamlessly continue your work from the last session.
+-
+- By following these steps, you can efficiently deploy and use your local server for file preprocessing and classification tasks.